June 1, 2014 – Not currently but soon.

 The conference had record breaking attendance consisting of industry professionals, employers and DOT regulatory officials.
 Patrice Kelly, the Acting Director of the Office of Drug and Alcohol Policy and Compliance (ODAPC) in the Office of the Secretary of the U.S. Department of Transportation (DOT) provided an update on the DOT drug and alcohol testing program.

-Breaking News – Kelly announced at the DATIA conference that the Office of Management and Budget (OMB) has approved a rule to allow eCCFs for Federal Drug Testing Programs.
+Breaking News – Kelly announced at the DATIA (now merged with NDASA) conference that the Office of Management and Budget (OMB) has approved a rule to allow eCCFs for Federal Drug Testing Programs.
 The expectation is that the Office of Drug and Alcohol Policy and Compliance (ODAPC) will act quickly to pass a conforming rule to allow for use in DOT testing.
 Electronic Custody and Control forms (eCCF) will allow for the electronic processing of DOT and Federal drug testing.